 The Flint River Trail system is a joint system between Des Moines County Conservation and the City of Burlington.
 Approximately twelve miles are complete, connecting Big Hollow Recreation Area to Starr’s Cave Park & Preserve.
 This section includes designated off-road trails consisting of a lime chip surface, with the remaining miles on existing roadways.
 Three miles of trail are also complete along the riverfront, beginning at the Port of Burlington and continuing behind CNH Industrial America.

 Lindon Wines produces wine from locally grown grape varieties - red, blush, and white - to pair with foods ranging from beef to seafood depending on your palate.

 Located four miles east of the Great River Bridge on U.S. Hwy 34, then four and a half miles north on Lock & Dam Rd,

-Constructed between the years 1934 – 1937 at a cost of more than 9 million dollars, this lock and dam is one of 29 on the upper Mississippi River.
-See how barge traffic moves up and down the river as it passes through this 600 foot lock with a maximum lift of 10 feet.
-During the winter months, view large populations of bald eagles that migrate south and feed at the open water around the dam.
+Constructed between the years 1934 – 1937 at a cost of more than $9 million, this lock and dam is one of 29 on the upper Mississippi River.
+See how barge traffic moves up and down the river as it passes through the 600 foot lock.
+During the winter months, view large populations of bald eagles that feed at the open water around the dam.

 The Mighty Mississippi River